The Claridges

 The Claridges Delhi is a five star hotel in New Delhi with 132 rooms.
-It is located in Lutyens' Delhi in the Dr APJ Abdul Kalam Road.
+It is located in Lutyens' Delhi on Aurangzeb road.
 Built in 1955, the hotel's interior depicts historical artwork of royal India and is surrounded with lush green lawns and has been an important relic of independent India.

 The Claridges Delhi is spread across 3 acres of land, the hotel is a low-rise building of 3 floors and is divided into two wings.
 The hotel has an outdoor swimming pool, seven restaurants, a shopping arcade, health club and art galleries.

 In 2003, the hotel's ownership was changed, which was arranged by its Chairman Suresh Nanda.

 Restaurants

 Sevilla

 Sevilla is a Spanish-themed restaurant in Claridges which serves pizzas, tapas, paella and house special sangrias.

 Dhaba By Claridges

 Dhaba is a Punjabi highway themed restaurant in Claridges serving rustic Indian cuisine.
 Sanjeev Nanda, CEO of The Claridges Delhi sold the restaurant to Azure Hospitality in 2016.